Eddylib/TextHidder/README.md

 A matlab implement and improvement of paper "Lossless Data Hiding Using Histogram Shifting Method Based On Integer Wavelets"

+# Platform
+The code is tested on windows10/matlab R2014b

 ## Functions：

 * Embaded text data to gray image with high PSNR.